Investing in wine can be profitable if you follow some key rules. iDealwine shares its 5 golden rules for judicious wine investment.

 Some examples of investment wines in ‘alternative’ regions:

-- Domaine de Trévallon (Provence)
+- Domaine de Terrebrune (Provence)

-Good to know: every month, iDealwine prepares a report of our latest auctions including our observations on the state of the wine market.
+Good to know: Every month, iDealwine prepares a report of our latest auctions including our observations on the state of the wine market.
 Read our auction reports carefully to decipher the emerging domains.
 See our auction reports.

 - Dedicate a large part of your cellar to the traditional regions (Bordeaux, Burgundy, Rhône)